silviupopescu/mptcp_vpn_tun/README.md

 various underlying protocols (IP, TCP, UDP, DNS, HTTP) such that the total outgoing bandwidth is maximized.

-OpenTCP is used to encrypt outgoing traffic such that it true nature is not obvious to network administrators and egress firewalls.
+OpenVPN is used to encrypt outgoing traffic such that it true nature is not obvious to network administrators and egress firewalls.

 Because of issues pertaining to the deployment of MPTCP in the current Internet,